caltechlibrary/newt/newt_yaml_syntax.md

 ## the "application" property

 The application property itself has four properties.
 All are optional.
+They also can be specified on the command line of `newt` and `newtgen`

 port
 : (optional, default is This port number the Newt web services uses to listen for request on localhost